Depression and Possible Hormonal link

 • Adaptogens for adrenal support (ashwagandha, rhodiola)

-• Supplements: Magnesium glycinate, Vitamin D, B-complex, omega-3s
+• Supplements: Magnesium Vitamin D, B-complex, omega-3s

 Males: